eccelerators/SimStm/README.rst

 -  Go to the Extensions Marketplace.
 -  Search for “SimStm” and install the plugin.
 -  Create or open a “.stm” test script file.
--  Leverage the plugin’s IDE features to enhance your testing workflow.
+-  Leverage the plugin's IDE features to enhance your testing workflow.

 Eclipse
 ~~~~~~~